Background to Learn

 Learning & Development in our Congregations

-The purpose of the Mission and Discipleship Council is to resource God’s people in the Church of Scotland, for worship, witness, mission and discipleship; enabling and empowering the Church to share God’s love in the name of the Father, Son and Holy Spirit, mindful of the changing contemporary culture of Scotland and beyond.
+The Church of Scotland strives to provide the tools people need for effective worship, witness, mission, and discipleship.
+The Church aims to enable and empower others to share God’s love in the name of the Father, Son, and Holy Spirit, mindful of the changing contemporary culture of Scotland and beyond.

-Following the Congregational Learning Review of 2013, the Council has launched the ‘Learn’ initiative to provide discipleship resources and events to local congregations.
+Following the Congregational Learning Review of 2013, the Church launched the "Learn" initiative to provide discipleship resources and events to local congregations.

 Our guiding values

 Developing resources that will build confidence.
-Resources will be designed for a single- user and group settings.
+Resources will be designed for single-user and group settings.
 In addition, we will signpost to great resources from our ecumenical partners and agencies.